Helen Caldwell Day Riley: Book: Not Without Tears (Sheed & Ward, 1954)

-This second book was reviewed in more Catholic journals, nine in total, than its predecessor was, demonstrating the growth of the author's impact.
+Day Riley's second book was reviewed in nine Catholic journals, more than its predecessor, demonstrating the growth of the author's impact.
 John E. Coogan, S. J., reviewing for The American Catholic Sociological Review, wrote, "What does a Negro mother say when hospital Sisters of her own faith close their doors against her polio-crippled child needing an operation?
 What when her canon-law pastor tells her his is a White church – that he would not answer her summons even to give her the Last Sacraments?...
-Helen Day here shows us how to become a saint ? and love it.
-Her story of meeting Christ in a Memphis alley brings no scent of magnolias but there's deep laughter in her eyes."
-Writing for Our Sunday Visitor, John S. Kennedy said "The further journey is even more interesting, and the new book even better."
+Helen Day here shows us how to become a saint and love it.
+Her story of meeting Christ in a Memphis alley brings no scent of magnolias, but there's deep laughter in her eyes."
+Writing this time for Our Sunday Visitor, John S. Kennedy said, "The further journey is even more interesting, and the new book even better."
 The Chattanooga Daily Times wrote that "She has written it with a fine restraint, with intelligence, kindness, and humor."

 Book: All the Way to Heaven (Sheed & Ward, 1956)

 Her third book was based on the Catholic Anointing of the Sick.
 The Catholic Standard and Times ran a positive review, concluding, "May this book be read widely."
-Virginia Rohr Rowland, affiliated with Friendship House and a contributor to America magazine, reviewed it on the radio.
-The St. Louis Register wrote, "This is a wonderful, moving book.
+Virginia Rohr Rowland, affiliated with Friendship House and a contributor to America magazine, reviewed it positively on the radio.
+The St. Louis Register wrote in a notice (not yet a review), "This is a wonderful, moving book.
 The sick will receive comfort and inspiration from it, and undoubtedly a generous acceptance of trials, which can crush the hardiest soul."
-A later review, however, praised it but labeled it "overly sentimental."
+A later full review, however, praised it but labeled it "overly sentimental."
 A. K. C. writing for The Catholic Worker raved, "Helen Day does not lower her ideals when the going gets rough, or talk in terms of a modified spirituality more 'suited' to work in the world.
 Her courage is admirable, her example inspiring."